 Items we cannot accept:

-- Household goods like furniture or appliances (but we can direct you to our sister store Ballard Reuse!)
+Household goods like furniture or appliances (but we can direct you to our partner Ballard Reuse!)

-These items are just not right for ReCreative, but thankfully, there are many other great places in town you can take them.
+These items are just not right for ReCreative (or seem obviOus not to donate), but thankfully, there are many other great places in town you can take them.
 Check out these Donate or Resell Resources on the Seattle Public Utilities website!